I would like to join the Work & Travel program

 If you would like to join the Work & Travel program, you should begin by researching agents in your home country who send students on the Work & Travel program.
 The U.S. Embassy in your country should have a list of approved agents.

 Each sponsor only works with a few countries, so you will save a lot of time by finding an agent in your home country who offers the program, rather than contacting many sponsors to try to find someone who works with your country.

-ERDT only accepts students who are recruited by an agent in their home country, not directly.
+ERDT only accepts participants who apply via an agent in their home country.
 ERDT receives hundreds of requests from students every week, hoping to apply directly to ERDT without using an agent in their home country, and unfortunately cannot respond to each request.

-To be eligible for the program, you must be able to prove to the U.S. embassy that you are enrolled full-time in an accredited, classroom-based university outside the U.S., having completed at least one semester of study already.
+To be eligible for the program, applicants must be able to prove to ERDT and to the U.S. embassy that they are enrolled full-time in an accredited, classroom-based university outside the U.S., having completed at least one semester of study already.

 What kind of jobs are acceptable?

 Which are not seasonal;